 NEW FEATURES INCLUDE CASE STUDIES CHECK, ENHANCED PASSWORD RESET

 APRIL 2014 | In keeping with IAC’s commitment to continuously streamline the online accreditation process, the IAC is pleased to announce new enhancements available to applicant facilities:

 Pre-submission Case Requirements Check

 IAC is now offering a pre-submission case requirements check for applicant facilities (Vascular Testing, Echocardiography, Nuclear/PET, MRI, CT/Dental).
-At this time, this is an optional step that facilities may utilize prior to finalizing their application.
 The pre-submission case requirements check will be performed by IAC staff and was designed to rectify errors and inappropriate case study selection made by facility users prior to final application submission in an effort to provide a more efficient application submission process.
 To learn more about the process and how to access this new feature, visit intersocietal.org/iac/casecheck.htm.